-- 1. If the error codes are not displayed, use the MODE button to toggle until "Ck ENG" displays on the main line of the display. - Press and hold the MODE button to enter the diagnostics code menu. - Record the three numbers displayed in the gear position, clock and odometer displays. - See an authorized dealer for code details and diagnosis.
+- If the error codes are not displayed, use the left-hand trigger switch to toggle until "Ck ENG" displays on the main line of the display. - Press and hold the left-hand trigger switch to enter the diagnostics code menu. - Record the three numbers displayed in the gear position, clock and odometer displays. - 4.
+See an authorized dealer for code details and diagnosis.